Dismantling Diet Culture

 Diet Culture Normalises Food Restriction

-Food restriction is so ingrained in our society that we often don’t even realise how normalised it has become.
+Food restriction is so common in our society that we often don’t notice how normal it has become.

 Common Weight Loss Diets